zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 8. Shift-Right deployment options (remote capture agents) to facilitate an LUW operational control plane
 9. Shift-Left deployment options (zCX containers) to facilitate a z/OS operational control plane.

+## Contents of this document

+1. The true nature of a heterogenous data replication project
+2. Risk Mitigation
+3. CDC Implementation (Theory)
+4. CDC Implementation (Practice)
+5. Common Constraints that will make things difficult
+6. First Implementation in Test
+7. Ongoing Devops after Successful Production Deployment
+8. Shift Left or Shift Right for Devops Sustainability

-## The true nature of a heterogenous data replication project
+## 1. The true nature of a heterogenous data replication project
 Establishing CDC replication solutions in a "simple unconstrained environment" is fairly straightforward.
 * Install and configure the CDC components (capture agent, apply agent, admin tools)
 * Define data replication subscriptions